 The best part about outdoor furniture is being able to sit out in the sun and enjoy nature without having to sit on the ground.
 People will spend a fair amount of money to invest in their outdoor seating; after all, you want to be comfortable.
-But what should you do when you need to refinish your outdoor wood furniture?
+Then comes the moment when quality breaks down, and you need to decide whether to refinish old furniture or buy new.
+But what should you do when you ultimately decide to refinish your outdoor wood furniture?

 Outdoor furniture, whether we like it or not, is subject to elements out of our control.
 For wood furniture specifically, UV rays from the sun break down the lignin (which is what holds the fibers together and strengthens the wood) and can cause the wood to be more susceptible to rot.
 Rot can happen to any wood furniture, though, if left out in the rain or wet climates for too long without having a chance to dry out.
 You can identify a breakdown of lignin if your wood is turning a gray color and cracking.